BoLiDev/cursor-memo-command/README.md

 3. Enter or paste the command you want to save (input box will show clipboard content by default)
 4. View saved commands in the "Command Memo" view in the sidebar
 5. **Single-click** on a command to:
-   - Automatically copy it to clipboard
-   - Focus the editor
-   - Paste the command directly into Cursor Chatbox
+   - Automatically copy it into Cursor Chatbox
 6. **Right-click** on a command to access additional options:
    - Rename (set a custom alias/display name)
    - Delete